RakuLomis/traffic_encoder/README.md

   - Finally, the program can continuously run till the end.
 However, the speed is fluctuant in different kinds of pcaps.

 **2025.07.20**:

+### Pipeline

+#### Merge and Field Block Truncation

+1. label_extract.py: It gets the label by extracting the name of directory and merges the csvs with label if needed.
+2. pcap_processing.ipynb: It merges the different kinds of csvs into a completed csv.